-We found this Euro-spec 1978 Porsche 911SC Targa here on Craigslist in Bryn Mawr, Pennsylvania offered for sale by the owner of this car since 1982.
+We originally found this Euro-spec 1978 Porsche 911SC Targa in May 2019 on Craigslist in Bryn Mawr, Pennsylvania offered for sale by the owner of this car since 1982.
 Based on the Hagerty Insurance Online Valuation Tool, the seller has his Targa currently priced $2,000 above the #3 “Good” condition level.
 Another reference point are these two 1978 Targas that sold on BringATrailer.com in October of 2018 that averaged $29,125.

-For 1978, Porsche replaced the 911 2.7 with the 911SC, where the “SC” stands for “Super Carrrera”, the first time Porsche reused that designation since the 356.
-The updated 911 featured an enlarged 3.0 liter aluminum flat six engine featuring Bosch K-Jetronic fuel injection producing 180 horsepower that transferred it through a 5-speed 915 transmission.
-While critics at the time complained about the decrease of 20 horsepower versus the previous 911 2.7, this new 911 featured a new aluminum case that increased reliability over previous magnesium based versions.
+In 1978, Porsche replaced the 911 2.7 with the 911SC, where the “SC” stands for “Super Carrrera”, the first time Porsche reused that designation since the 356.
+The updated 911 featured an enlarged 3.0 liter aluminum flat-six engine featuring Bosch K-Jetronic fuel injection producing 180 horsepower that transferred it through a 5-speed 915 transmission.
+While critics at the time complained about the decrease of 20 horsepower versus the previous 911 2.7, this new 911 featured a new aluminum case that increased reliability over previous magnesium-based versions.

 The interior of this car is why the seller believes it will never be a concours winner.
 While the dashboard, door cards, and rear jump seats appear to be in presentable shape, the combination vinyl seats with cloth inserts on the front buckets will need to be reupholstered.
 The seller does a good job of showing the trouble spots in the pictures below.